MarcusTXK/mirai/mvp_v1/README.md

-### Attempting to get ESP32 to communicate with a local LLM
+### Attempting to get Virtual ESP32 to communicate with a local LLM

 Windows: